adewoleadenigbagbe/stackoverflow-app/README.md

 - 400 (Bad Request)
 - 500 (Internal server Error)

-# Postman Collection Link
+# Postman Documentation Link

-You can find the api collection at this link https://www.getpostman.com/collections/56b07453bb20578b4ec3
+You can find the api documentation at this link https://explore.postman.com/api/5431/stackoverflow-apis